 - 11. Will comply, or has already compiled, with the requirements of Titles II and III of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (P.L.
-81-646) which provide for fair and equitable treatment of persons displaced or whose property is acquired as a result of Faderal and federally-assisted programs.
-These requirements apply to all interests in real property acquired for project purposes regardless of Federal participation in purchases. - Will comply with the provisions of the Hatch Act (5 U.S.C. §§1501-1508 and 7324-7328) which limit the political activities of employees whose principal employment activities are funded in whole or in part with Federal funds. - 13.
-Will comply, as applicable, with the provisions of the Davis-Bacon Act (40 U.S.C. §§276a to 276a-7), the Copeland Act (40 U.S.C. §276c and 18 U.S.C. §974), and the Contract Work Hours and Safety Standards Act (40 U.S.C. §§327-333) regarding labor standards for federally-assisted construction subagreements. - 14.
-Will comply with flood insurance purchase requirements of Section 102(a) of the Flood Disaster Protection Act of 1973 (P.L.
-93-234) which requires recipients in a special flood hazard area to participate in the program and to purchase flood insurance if the total cost of insurable construction and acquisition is \$10,000 or more. - 15.
-Will comply with environmental standards which may be prescribed pursuant to the following: (a) institution of environmental quality control measures under the National Environmental Policy Act of 1969 (P.L.
-91-190) and Executive Order (EO) 11514; (b) notification of violating facilities pursuant to EO 11738; (c) protection of wellands pursuant to EO 11990; (d) evaluation of flood hazards in floodplains in accordance with EO 11980; (e) assurance of project consistency with the approved State management program developed under the Coastal Zone Management Act of 1972 (16 U.S.C. §§1451 et seq.); (f) conformity of
+81-646) which provide for feir and equivable breakment of persons displaced or whose property is acquired as a result of Federal and federally-assisted programs.
+These requirements apply to all interests in replications of the property acquired for project purposes regardless of Federal participation in purchases. - Will comply with the provisions of the Hinch Act (5 U.S.C. §§ 1507-1508 and 7326-7326) which limit the political scheduse of employees whose principal employment schedus are funded in whole or in part with Pederal funds. - 13.
+Will comply, as applicable, with the provisions of the Davis-Bacon Act (40 U.S.C. §§278a to 278a-7), the Copaland Act (40 U.S.C. §278c and 18 U.S.C. §874), and the Contract Work Hours and Safety Standards Act (40 U.6 C. §§327-332) regarding fation standards for federally-assisted construction subagreements. - 14.
+With comply with flood insurance purchase requirements of Section 102(e) of the Flood Diseater Protection Act of 1973 (P.L.
+93-234) which requires resiglents in a special flood hazerd area to participate in the program and to purchase flood insurance if the total cost of insurable construction and acquestion is \$10,000 or more. - 15.
+Will comply with environmental standards which may be prescribed pursuant to the following: (a) institution of environmental quality combot measures under the National Environmental Paticy Azz of 1969 (P.L.
+51-190) and Executive Order (EO) 11514; (b) notification of violating facilities pursuant to EO 11738; (c) protection of wetlands pursuant to EO 11900; (d) evaluation of flood hezards in floodistants in accordance with EO 11968; (e) essurance of project consistency with the approved Stale management program developed under the Coastal Zone Management Act of 1972 (16 V.S.C. §§1451 et seq.); (f) conformity of